Everything to Know About Google Sheets Charts (15 Min Guide)

 The Chart Editor

-The chart editor is, as it sounds, the place where you can edit your chart.
-This editor will allow you to change the data range, chart type, visual effect, and more.
-It consists of 2 sides: the Setup Editor and the Customize Editor.
+In short, this is where you go to change the data range, chart type, visual effect, and more.
+The chart editor consists of 2 sides: the Setup Editor and the Customize Editor.
+Let’s talk about both.

 Setup Editor